DMCC: Medical Devices from Design to Market Launch

 • Access to the Qualitiso website during the training period at the university.

-• Integration into the Medical Device Innovation Institute’s network
+• Integration into the Medical Device Innovation Institute Network

 • Participation in the After Hours Innovation event (Outreach on Innovative Medical Devices)

-• A small team of faculty members who are experts in the field and deeply committed to providing personalized support to help students transition into the workforce.
+• A small team of faculty members who are experts in the field and deeply committed to providing personalized support to help students transition into their careers.

 • An apprenticeship program structured to maximize the time spent at the workplace